JoseD-Lopez/sparta-rspec-intro/README.md

 #Rspec calculator

-## created the folder rspec_matchers to hold the code for our behaviour driven development BBD specifications of a calculator.
+## Created the folder rspec_matchers to hold the code for our behaviour driven development BBD specifications of a calculator.

 The lib folder holds the tests methods.